basedbytes/spoofy/README.md

 > **⚠️ Work in Progress**: This is a modernized fork of the original `spoof` project, updated for compatibility with modern macOS (Sequoia 15.4+, Tahoe 26+). **Currently only macOS is fully supported.** Modern Windows and Linux support is planned but not yet implemented.

-### Easily spoof your MAC address on macOS!
+### Easily spoof your MAC address and DUID on macOS!

-A Node.js utility for changing MAC addresses.
+A Node.js utility for changing MAC addresses and DHCPv6 DUIDs.
 Currently focused on reliable macOS support with Windows and Linux support coming soon.

 ## About This Fork